Shared Links

 - Edit settings and integrations for your company

-Box Canvas is a visual collaboration and whiteboarding tool that enables teams to collaborate visually using sticky notes, shapes, text input, image uploads, and more.Watermarking
+Box Canvas is a visual collaboration and whiteboarding tool that enables teams to collaborate visually using sticky notes, shapes, text input, image uploads, and more.Configure Canvas

 - Rasterized watermarking only (default) - Provides increased security, but no resolution scaling, no searchability, no clickable links, a moderate file size overhead, and reduced usability.
 This watermark type can’t be removed without damaging the underlying content.